-- (1) If an abstract of an academic conference/meeting, writing in an article format for a commercial journal/book, a report of a public/private research institute, a research grant report, or contents of a thesis as an article are submitted, it is not regarded as dual submission only when it is not judged to be an article according to the "definition of an article" in Chapter 2, Paragraph 2. - (2) Criteria based on the language in use: If an article that has already been published in one language is submitted by simply converting the language into another language, it is regarded as dual submission. - (3) Criteria on data: If an article containing data of an already published article is submitted, it is regarded as dual submission in principle.
+- (1) If an abstract of an academic conference/meeting, writing in an article format for a commercial journal/book, a report of a public/private research institute, a research grant report, or contents of a thesis as an article are submitted, it is not regarded as dual submission only when it is not judged to be an article according to the "definition of an article" in Chapter 2, Paragraph 2. - (2) Preprinted manuscripts (using a preprint server) are not considered as dual submissions. - (3) Criteria based on the language in use: If an article that has already been published in one language is submitted by simply converting the language into another language, it is regarded as dual submission. - (4) Criteria on data: If an article containing data of an already published article is submitted, it is regarded as dual submission in principle.